vsrinivas/fuchsia/docs/syscalls/vmar_protect.md

   not have the *MX_RIGHT_EXECUTE* right.
 It is also an error if the VMO handle used to create the mapping did not have the *MX_RIGHT_EXECUTE* right.

+If *len* is not page-aligned, it will be rounded up the next page boundary.

 ## RETURN VALUE

 **vmar_protect**() returns **NO_ERROR** on success.